 A reprise of 2016’s successful “Wall to Wall: Art Builds Community,” Wall to Wall Two (W2W2) explores how working together in artistic collaboration can be a model for bridging differences among individuals and communities.
 W2W2 is held in conjunction with the Clarendon Hill Presbyterian Church annual social justice program, “Learn to Talk.”
-W2W will consist of an exhibition, artist talks and other events and activities that engage participants in positive dialogue for the purpose of building a more equitable community.
+W2W consists of an exhibition, artist talks and other events and activities that engage participants in positive dialogue for the purpose of building a more equitable community.

 W2W2 Opening Day an afternoon of events, including interactive activities, an artist’s panel and keynote presentation is planned for October 1, 2017.